Ariel Lin

-Ariel Lin Yi-chen (林依晨; born 29 October 1982) is a Taiwanese actress and singer.
+Ariel Lin Yi-chen (林依晨) is a Taiwanese actress and singer.
 She rose to fame for her role as Yuan Xiangqin in the Taiwanese drama It Started with a Kiss (2005) and the Chinese fantasy drama The Little Fairy (2006).
 Lin won Best Actress at the 43rd and 47th Golden Bell Awards for her roles in They Kiss Again (2007) and In Time with You (2011) respectively.

 Career

 2004: Beginnings

 Lin was first discovered in a Taiwanese beauty contest.
 She made her debut in the television drama True Love 18 (2002).
 Lin also starred in her first film Love Me, If You Can (2004), which earned her a nomination for Best Actress at the 40th Golden Horse Awards.
 She gained more popularity after starring in the idol drama series My Secret Garden II and Love Contract opposite Mike He.
 She also sang the theme song for Love Contract, titled "Alone in the northern hemisphere", which topped the KTV and ring tone charts for 12 weeks.